acampove/rx_run3/README.md

 validate_ap_tuples -p PIPELINE -f ntuple_scheme.yaml -t 5
 ```

-where:
+Where:
--l: Logging level, by default 20 (info), but it can be 10 (debug) or 30 (warning)
+`-l`: Logging level, by default 20 (info), but it can be 10 (debug) or 30 (warning)
--t: Is the number of threads to use, if not passed, it will use one.
+`-t`: Is the number of threads to use, if not passed, it will use one.
--p: Is the pipeline number, needed to find the ROOT files in EOS
+`-p`: Is the pipeline number, needed to find the ROOT files in EOS
--f: passes the file with the configuration
+`-f`: passes the file with the configuration

 ```yaml
 # -----------------------------------------